 But ask a COO what keeps them awake at night, and they'll mention something harder to quantify:

-“The time between something happening…and someone actually reacting to it.”
+"The time between something happening… and someone actually reacting to it."

-That’s the real latency brokers pay for — not network delay, but operational delay.
+That's the real latency brokers pay for — not network delay, but operational delay.
+The kind that compounds quietly while the dashboard stays green.

 | Latency Type | Visible? | Impact |